graemerocher/micronaut-oraclecloud-workshop/lab_httpclient/lab_httpclient.md

 	    age: 30
 	</copy>

-The above configures Micronaut to look for services with an ID of `owners` at the given address or addresses (if there are many Micronaut will client-side load balance between them).
+The above configures Micronaut to look for services with an ID of `owners` at the given address or addresses (if there are many Micronaut will client-side load balance between them) using the `micronaut.http.services.owners.url` property where `owners` is the Service ID.

 Now ensure your application is _not_ running and run `OwnerControllerTest`, which will fail with errors like the following: